apiaryio/api-elements/docs/examples.md

 ### API Blueprint Example

-Given an API Blueprint like this:
+This shows an example of the parse results of an API Blueprint.
+Here is a very minimal example API Blueprint.

 ```markdown
 # My API
 ## Foo [/foo]
 ```

-When the document is parsed, then it returns a serialization of API Elements that looks like:
+When this document is parsed, it returns a serialization of API Elements that looks like the following.

 ```json
 {